-11.1.
-Roles and responsibilities of the QCTO
+2.6 Roles and responsibilities of the QCTO

-The QCTO must
+The QCTO will

-- 11.1.1.
-Appoint an AQP for each occupational qualification or part qualification. - 11.1.2.
-Publish assessment specifications document, developed as part of the qualifications development process. - 11.1.3.
-Monitor and evaluate AQPs performance in managing the external integrated summative assessments and where necessary undertake audits to determine the quality performance of AQPs. - 11.1.4.
-Ensure that national standards are met through monitoring and evaluation of the execution of functions by the AQP. - 11.1.5.
-Evaluate the assessment and moderation processes. - 11.1.6.
-Maintain a database of accredited SDPs and assessment centres/sites. - 11.1.7.
-Monitor adherence to the QCTOs Code of Conduct for AQPs.
+- 2.6.1 Where necessary appoint an AQP for each occupational qualification or part qualification. - 2.6.2 Publish assessment specifications document, developed as part of the qualifications development process. - 2.6.3 Monitor and evaluate AQPs performance in managing the external integrated summative assessments and where necessary undertake audits to determine the quality performance of AQPs. - 2.6.4 Ensure that national standards are met through monitoring and evaluation of the execution of functions by the AQP. - 2.6.5 Evaluate the assessment and moderation processes. - 2.6.6 Maintain a database of accredited SDPs and assessment centres/sites. - 2.6.7 Monitor adherence to the QCTOs Code of Conduct for AQPs. - 2.6.8 Monitor the readiness of learners for the EISA

-11.2.
-Roles and responsibilities of the AQP
+2.7 Roles and responsibilities of the AQP